wwWallet/wallet-docs/docs/wallet/06-encryption-architecture.md

   when the account is created.
 Changing the password is not possible as of this writing.

-  **passwordKey** is only kept in volatile memory, and is not written to persistent storage in unencrypted form.
+  **passwordKey** is only kept in volatile memory, and is never written to persistent storage in unencrypted form.

 - **innerSessionKey**: A 256-bit AES-GCM encryption key used to decrypt the